LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

 The two previous examples already talk by themselves: if something is not outright available, a substitution is served.
 Data is not kept in a single, maybe far away place, but as close as possible to the user.
-Also Single Pages Applications are part of a microservice architecture, because they shift the workload of building the interfaces close to where it's needed: the user's browser.
+Single Pages Applications are too part of a microservice architecture, because they shift the workload of building the interfaces close to where it's needed: the user's browser.